lostmapper/lostmapper-mkdocs/docs/blog/posts/python3-on-macos.md

 ## Visualize Python Versions and Virtual Environments (Optional)

-I use a tool called [Starship](https://starship.rs) that gives me a succinct and information prompt in my terminal.
+I use a tool called [Starship](https://starship.rs) that gives me a succinct and informational prompt in my terminal.
 It lets me know:

 - What directory I'm currently in
 - Which branch I'm on when using version control systems like [Git](https://git-scm.com)
-- What languages and versions of languages being used
+- What languages and versions of languages are being used
 - What virtual environment I'm currently in, if any

-For example, at this point my prompt looks like this:
+For example, at this point, my prompt looks like this:

 ```bash
 ~/workspace/lostmapper via 🐍 v3.11.5 (.venv)